genterist/openMRS-Security/Capstone/FINAL.md

 8. SQL injection

    a.
-Descriptions: a mallicious indider with no patient record read privilege was able to perform SQL injection on other forms and gained access to full list of patients.
+Descriptions: a malicious insider with no patient record read privilege was able to perform SQL injection on other forms and gained access to full list of patients.
 Inspecting network logs may reveal suspicious http requests.

    b.
 Tools : SQLmap, SQLninja, SQLsus, Mole...